estruyf/blog-content/content/posts/2020-11-17-dev-hack-getting-some-clarity-from-you-usage-analytics.md

 The service does exactly what its name suggests.
 It gives *clarity* over your usage analytics.

-{{< blockquote type="Important" text="At the moment of writing this #DevHack, I only used it for two days.
+{{< blockquote type="important" text="At the moment of writing this #DevHack, I only used it for two days.
 I Will see how it evolves, but this looks promising." >}}